Emil von Reznicek: Reputation

 Today, Reznicek is mainly remembered for the overture to his opera Donna Diana, composed in 1894.
 The overture is a popular stand-alone piece at symphonic concerts, and it served as the theme for the American radio (1947–1955) series Challenge of the Yukon, which later migrated to the TV series (1955–1958) Sergeant Preston of the Yukon.
 It was also used in the 1950s on the BBC's Children's Hour by Stephen King-Hall for his talks on current affairs.

 Reznicek's break-through as a composer came with Donna Diana in 1894.
 This opera differs considerably from his first three operas written for Prague.
 Historically Donna Diana (written exactly at the same time as Humperdinck's Hansel and Gretel opera) marks the decisive step away from Wagner-imitation to Wagner-reception in the way of going beyond Wagner.
 (Strauss, with his Guntram failed to achieve this aim.)
 Reznicek's next opera Till Eulenspiegel goes further in exploiting the concept of a Volksoper including older music styles.
 In the 1908 revision of Donna Diana he eliminated further hints of Wagner.
 Nevertheless, in the years after Donna Diana he did not fulfill the expectations Donna Diana had raised.
 It was only with his experience at the Komische Oper Berlin and the illness of his second wife that Reznicek found a new and very personal style, one that can be described as a sort of musical expressionism.
 In a letter to Ernst Déczy in 1921, he claimed to have modernized his style considerably.
 He never left the realm of tonal composition, but he often made use of bi-tonal constructions.
 And in the dramaturgy of his operas he was clearly influenced by silent-movie aesthetics.
 Reznicek was skeptical about the Schoenberg concept of twelve-tone composition, but not against atonalism per se.
 He greatly admired Alban Bergs Wozzeck and Lulu.
 Reznicek also was open to all types of music as possible sources for his own compositions; old music from the pre-Bach era, but also modern dance music and Jazz.
-(He made use of a Jazz-band in his operas Satuala, Benzin, Das Oper and even the ballet Das goldene Kalb.
+(He made use of a Jazz-band in his operas Satuala, Benzin, Das Opfer and even the ballet Das goldene Kalb.
 All this he amalgamated into his own post-Wagnerian style, creating an early example of Polystylistic Composition.
 The critics of his time did not understand this concept and often accused him of Eulenspiegelei.